Kaldereta

-Kaldereta or caldereta is a goat meat stew from the Philippines.
-Variations of the dish use beef, chicken, or pork.
-Commonly the goat meat is stewed with vegetables and liver paste.
+Kaldereta or caldereta is a meat stew from the Philippines.
+Variations of the dish use beef, chicken, pork, or goat.
+The meat is usually stewed with vegetables and liver paste and spiced with red chillies.
 The vegetables may include tomatoes, potatoes, olives, bell peppers, and hot peppers.
 Kaldereta sometimes includes tomato sauce.
-Kaldereta is usually served during special occasions such as parties and festivities.
+It is an everyday dish in the Philippines that is also served during festivities and special occasions.

-Kaldereta's name derives from the Spanish word caldera, the original, Spanish dish the Filipino version comes directly from.
+The name kaldereta or caldereta is derived from the Spanish caldera, the original Spanish dish the Filipino version comes directly from.
 The caldereta tradition in the Iberian Peninsula is prepared in two variations, fish and goat, so the Filipino version probably emerged from recreating the original recipe using local ingredients.

-It also has similarities with afritada and mechado because it uses tomatoes, potatoes, carrots, and bell peppers as its main ingredients.
+The dish also has similarities with two other Filipino dishes afritada and mechado, all of which use tomatoes, potatoes, carrots, and bell peppers as main ingredients.